 "Let us manage your next team event at a special introductory rate.
 If you are happy, we will discuss a longer-term arrangement."

 This removes the risk for the corporate client and gets your foot in the door.
-Deliver exceptionally on this one event, document everything (photos, feedback, metrics), and use it as your first proper corporate case study.

 The Transition Timeline

 Realistic expectation: Within 6 to 12 months, corporate events can make up 30 to 50% of your revenue, with weddings continuing to be your primary income while you build the corporate side.

-This is not an overnight transformation.
-It is a gradual, strategic diversification of your business.
+The transition from weddings to corporate events is not a leap - it is a bridge.
+You are not starting over; you are expanding your skills and market.
 The wedding industry taught you everything you need to know about managing chaos, people, and deadlines.
-Corporate events simply need you to apply those skills in a more structured, data-driven, business-focused way.
+Corporate events just need you to apply those skills in a more structured, business-focused way.